kusumotonorio/factlog/README.md

 Gh { Gb4 Gb5 } rule
 Gh { Gb6 } rule
 ```
+factlog actually converts the disjunction in that way.

 You can use `query-n` to limit the number of answers to a query.
 Specify a number greater than or equal to 1.
 ```